Loquat Jelly - How to Make Loquat Jelly - Easilt, Step-by-Step, with Photos

 Step 3 - Measure out your choice of sweetener

 Depending upon which type of jelly you're making (sugar, no-sugar, Stevia (but you will have to experiment with amount, each brand of Stevia is a different concetration), or Splenda, or a mix of sugar and Stevia (or Splenda) or fruit juice) you will need to use a different amount of sugar and type of pectin.
 The precise measurements are found in directions inside each and every box of pectin sold (every brand, Ball, Kerr, Mrs. Wages, etc. has directions inside).
-I don't recommend using Stevia (or if you prefer, Splenda) by itself - plain old sugar makes a big difference in the color and taste.
+I don't recommend using Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you'll need do your own conversion) - or Splenda, if you prefer, by itself - plain old sugar makes a big difference in the color and taste.
 Unless you're diabetic, for best results, try the low or lower sugar formula below.

 |Type of jam||